-- Senior standing as a Biological Science (major code 111110), Science Education (major code 220204), or Secondary Science and Mathematics Teaching (major code 112210) major; and - A minimum 3.0 FSU GPA.
+Junior or Senior standing as a Biological Science, Science Education, or Secondary Science and Mathematics Teaching major; or Computational Biology, and

+A minimum 3.0 FSU GPA.

 Specific questions regarding undergraduate supervised teaching should be addressed to a Biology Academic Advisor (1067C Life Sciences; 850-644-3099) for senior TAs in BSC 2010 and BSC 2011, or to Carolyn Schultz (431 Carothers; 850-644-6826), for Senior TAs in BSC 1005/L. Applications for Undergraduate Teaching Assistantships are available in the Biological Science Undergraduate Academic Advising Office (1067 Life Sciences).
 Completed applications should be turned into Ms. Judy Bowers (850-644-3023; 1063B Life Sciences).
 Departmental faculty will interview qualified applicants.
 If selected to be a Senior TA, students must participate in a mandatory, training workshop sponsored by the Department of Biological Science the week before fall semester classes begin.
 Senior TAs are provided support and closely monitored during their assistantship by Department of Biological Science faculty.